31st December 2021*

 Deep Learning recently lends itself extremely well to the research in computer vision domain where hierarchical structures of computational neurons can learn predictive features to effectively make predictive decisions.
 For example, in health care, deep learning is becoming also popular among medical imaging researchers who are looking for great tools to process a large number of images produced by scanners.

 The impact of this to the society is potential and attract more and more attention from health care experts who have been looking for better methods to reduce the error rates in diagnosis.
 However, the most common deep learning models used for image processing are CNN-based which is a complex black-box consisting of millions of parameters that confused the experts of why the decisions are made.
 As a result, there is an increasing scepticism from those who do not want to use deep learning because of the lack of explainability.

 In this research, the student will improve the transparency of deep neural networks to provide insights of the decision-making process.
 The topics of interest are (but not limited to):

-Applicants who require more information or are interested in this specific project should first contact the listed Supervisor.
-Information and guidance on the application process can be found on the Apply Now website.
+Applicants who require more information or are interested in this specific project should first contact the supervisor, Dr Son Tran.